water-ice-group/plumed_tutorial_mace/task2_umbrella.md

                 " BIASFACTOR=10 TEMP=300",
           "PRINT ARG=t1.*,t2.*,mtd.* STRIDE=100 FILE=COLVAR"]
 ```
 Line 1 gives the units used by PLUMED.
 Lines 2 and 3 define the collective variables (torsion) that we will use to probe the conformation change.
 Line 4 is used to define the parameters used in running metadynamics, including gaussian heights, widths, and the rate at which they are deposited.

-This block contains the input parameters for our umbrella sampling run.
+Line 5 tells us to print the important collective variable information.